· By Merle von KOMBUCHERY

 - Red cabbage

-Vegetables should only be cooked briefly so that the vitamins are not destroyed by the heat.
+The vegetables should only be cooked briefly so that the vitamins are not destroyed by the heat.

-6. sauna and alternating baths
+6. Sauna and contrast baths